-As people in countries all around the world have been asked to practice social distancing, to stay home and avoid crowded places, an increasing number of museums and tourist attractions have temporarily closed their doors.
-This kind of entertainment has had to adapt and search for new solutions.
+Due to people worldwide having to practice social distancing, stay at home, and avoid crowded places, an increasing number of museums and tourist attractions have temporarily closed their doors.
+This type of entertainment has had to adapt and seek new solutions.

-That’s why this year, virtual museum tours have become more and more common.
-Virtual reality has the power to transport people to museums they might never be able to visit in real life.
-So welcoming digital visitors into the museums all around the globe with unprecedented access and ease is a great advance.
-Some museums opt for tours in the form of interactive online maps.
-Others choose to share image galleries or banks of 3D scans of their pieces.
+That’s why this year, virtual museum tours have become more popular.
+Virtual reality has the power to transport people to museums they may never be able to visit in real life.
+Thus, welcoming digital visitors to museums around the world with ease and unprecedented access is a significant advancement.
+Some museums opt for interactive tours in the form of online maps, while others choose to share image galleries or 3D scans of their pieces.

-Some of the museums that have this experience available are the British Museum (London), Musée d’Orsay (Paris), Van Gogh Museum (Amsterdam), MASP (São Paulo), National Museum of Anthropology (Mexico City), National Museum of Modern and Contemporary Art (Seoul) and many more.
-These free online offerings range from scrappy clips filmed on iPhones to smooth interactive websites.
+Some museums that offer this experience include the British Museum (London), Musée d’Orsay (Paris), Van Gogh Museum (Amsterdam), MASP (São Paulo), National Museum of Anthropology (Mexico City), National Museum of Modern and Contemporary Art (Seoul), and many more.
+These free online offerings range from rudimentary clips filmed on iPhones to engaging interactive websites.

-The potential of virtual museum tours goes far beyond this
+The potential of virtual museum tours goes beyond that

-There is an upcoming opportunity to create a far better virtual tour experience with the capacity of monetization.
-Live streaming museum tours are appearing and they are clearly standing out from the rest.
+There is a growing opportunity to create a much-improved virtual tour experience with the ability to monetize it.
+Streaming museum visits are emerging and clearly standing out from the rest.

-Some museums have started charging to experience their shows on the internet.
-For example, London’s National Gallery.
-In a half-hour video tour, Letizia Treves, the show’s curator, takes viewers on a walk through the gallery.
+Some museums have started charging for experiencing their shows online.
+For example, the National Gallery in London offers a half-hour video tour where Letizia Treves, the curator of the exhibition, takes viewers on a gallery stroll.

-Furthermore, some museums in the United States have also started the monetization of their online tours.
-For example, The Metropolitan Museum of Art in New York, offers a service in which an educator meets a group online to talk through works from the collection.
-Kathryn Galitz, who manages this program for the Met, said in an interview that the museum had done more than 80 digital streaming events so far this year, including birthday parties and a meeting of an all-female art history society.
+Furthermore, some museums in the United States have also started monetizing their online tours.
+For instance, the Metropolitan Museum of Art in New York offers a service where an educator meets with an online group to discuss works from the collection.
+Kathryn Galitz, who manages this program for the Met, said in an interview that the museum had hosted over 80 digital streaming events this year, including birthday parties and a gathering of the entire women’s art history society.

-Now, people can have a full museum experience without leaving their couch.
+Now, people can have a complete museum experience without leaving their couch.